 Topkapi Palace, which is the most beautiful representative of Classical Ottoman architecture, lost its importance in 19th century.
 Sultans moved to Dolmabahce Palace with its Neo-Classical and Baroque architecture on the shores of the Bosphorus.
 However, Topkapi Palace, the ancestral residence, was not completely abandoned.

-When the Ottoman Empire was stretched to three continents and reached its widest borders, strong monarchs like Suleiman the Magnificent was accommodating in this humble palace.
-The Palace consists of four large courtyards and a structure immersed with nature.
-A visit to the palace takes 3 hours on average.
+When the Ottoman Empire was stretched to three continents and reached its widest borders, strong monarchs like Suleiman the Magnificent was accommodating in this palace.

 Things to See in Topkapi Palace Museum